 French eat snails

 French are famous for eating snails and frog legs.
-If frog legs are actually not that popular outside restaurants, snails are on the menu for many families for the Christmas or New Year’s Eve dinners.
+If frog legs are actually not that popular outside restaurants, snails are on the menu for many families for Christmas or New Year’s Eve dinners.
 Even all the way down to the French territory New Caledonia, 15000 kilometers away from Europe in the South Pacific, you’ll be served snails.
 If you like garlic butter, you’ll probably like snails.
-The snails have very little taste, it’s more like a chewy piece of meat that is used by French people to eat garlic butter.
+The snails have very little taste, it’s more like a chewy piece of meat that French people use to eat garlic butter.

 Few people also know that the French eat sea snails too, but these ones with mayonnaise rather than garlic butter.